 “Over on that table, Malfoy.”
 I ordered, pointing to a table lining the wall beside me.

 He set the box down and gave me a once over.
-“You look nice.”
+“You look beautiful.”
 Only Scorpius could make a compliment sound like an insult.
 I felt myself flush all the same.

 I cleared my throat nervously, “Does Al have the rest of the drinks?”